Recoil operation: Muzzle booster

 Some short-recoil–operated firearms, such as the German MG 42 and MG 3, use a mechanism at the muzzle to extract some energy from the escaping powder gases to push the barrel backwards, in addition to the recoil energy.
 This boost provides higher rates of fire and/or more reliable operation.
 This type of mechanism is also found in some suppressors used on short recoil firearms, under the name gas assist or Nielsen device, where it is used to compensate for the extra mass the suppressor adds to the recoiling parts both by providing a boost and decoupling some of the suppressor's mass from the firearm's recoiling parts.

 Muzzle boosters are also used on some recoil-operated firearms' blank-firing attachments to normalize the recoil force of a blank round (with no projectile) with the greater force of a live round, in order to allow the mechanism to cycle properly.

 Automatic revolvers

 Several revolvers use recoil to cock the hammer and advance the cylinder.
 In these designs, the barrel and cylinder are affixed to an upper frame which recoils atop a sub-frame.
 As the upper receiver recoils, the cylinder is advanced and hammer cocked, functions that are usually done manually.
 Notable examples are the Webley–Fosbery and Mateba.

+Cartridge short-recoil operation

+An unusual operation, the cartridge short-recoil operation (not to be confused with recoil operation as it uses a fixed barrel) that works when firing, the cartridge sets back a short distance of 1.1-1.5mm to a stop and the bolt carrier continues to recoil due to inertia, unlocking the rotating bolt.
+It is similar to Hesitation actuated unlocking.
+The 701 rifle is an example that used this operation.